GUI Desktop Manual

 1. Configure Parameters: Select up to 2 Parameters of Interest (to plot) and up to 2 Nuisance parameters (to integrate out).
 Unassigned parameters will automatically be held as constant slices.

-3. Fit Model: The engine calculates the fundamental physics regression, optimizes the heteroscedastic variance (noise) profile, and saves the mathematical equations into the high-speed cache.
+4. Fit Model: Click the fit button.
+The engine calculates the fundamental physics regression, optimizes the heteroscedastic variance (noise) profile, and saves the mathematical equations into the high-speed cache.

 4. PoD Explorer (Reliability)